-In some of my previous posts I already discussed various ways to modulate mevalonate pathway and cholesterol (Ref.), and latter I even consolidate all those approaches in an “Anti Cholesterol Strategy” (Ref.).
+In some of my previous posts I already discussed various ways to modulate mevalonate pathway and as a result cholesterol (and Geranylgeranyl pyrophosphate) (Ref.), and latter I even consolidate all those approaches in an “Anti Cholesterol Strategy” (Ref.).
 Yet, I never discussed Statins in more details.
 Now, given this recent information indicating ways to increase the effectiveness of Statins as well as a successful case report after using that approach, I think it’s time to have a dedicated post to Statins.
 Of-course, there is so much to write about Statins and cancer, but here I will try to stick to the aspects that are most important for their application against cancer.

 Laboratory research indicates that Statins may be relevant in the fight against various types of cancer